 How much does it cost to become a pilot?

-Generally speaking, you can expect to spend between $15,000 and $17,000 to earn a private pilot certificate.
+Generally speaking, you can expect to spend about $20,000 to earn a private pilot certificate.
 The FAA requires a minimum of 40 hours of flight time to be eligible for a private pilot certificate, which includes a minimum of 20 hours of instruction.
-However, most students require anywhere from 10-20 additional hours of instruction to gain the proficiency and confidence to pass the practical test on the first try.
-According to the FAA, the average number of total hours logged by applicants for a private pilot certificate is 75.
-If we calculate the total cost based on the minimum FAA requirements, with a student flying a Cessna 150:
+However, most students require many additional hours of instruction to gain the proficiency and confidence to pass the practical test on the first try.
+According to FAA data, since 2020 the average number of total hours logged by applicants for a private pilot certificate nationwide is about 100.

 How much does each lesson cost?